fum4/npm/README.md

 **Note**: the `history` object provided to `configureRouterHistory` and `ConnectedRouter` component must be the same `history` object!

-## Skip back / forward
+## ⏭️ Skip back / forward

-By setting a skipBack / skipForward flag on a specific route the user will be automatically skipped over certain routes.
+By setting a `skipBack` / `skipForward` flag on a specific route the user will be automatically skipped over certain routes.

 ```javascript
 history.push({